 When it comes to summer, there's nothing better than cooking outdoors!
 An outdoor kitchen can be a great addition to your home, whether you're looking to entertain guests or just make life a little easier.
+Just imagine how good will your wooden kitchen tools or wooden kitchenware, how some people calll it, look in there!
 But before you start building one, there are a few things you should keep in mind.
 In this article, we'll discuss six of the most important ones.
 So read on and learn what you need to know before starting your outdoor kitchen project!

 Have a Budget

 In the case you don't have a certified interior designer, you should manage your budget by yourself.
 As with anything else, the first thing you'll need to do is to set a budget.
 This is especially true when it comes to an outdoor kitchen project, as there are so many different factors to consider.
 You'll need to factor in the cost of materials, the cost of labor (if you're hiring professionals), and any other miscellaneous costs that might come up.
 Once you have a budget in mind, you'll be able to better plan the rest of your project.

 Once you know how much money you have to work with, it's time to buy the materials.
 This includes things like concrete, bricks, stone, or pavers for the foundation; lumber for the frame; and tile, stone, or stucco for the finishes.
 If you're working with a limited budget, you might need to get creative with your materials.
 For example, you could use concrete blocks for the foundation and then finish them off with stucco or stone veneer.

 Plan the Layout